Mohsnmonji/mohsnmonji.github.io/_pages/Curriculum Vitae.md

 - **Health Inequality Monitoring Foundations: Health Data Disaggregation**, issued by World Health Organization, 2023.
 - **Inequality Analysis using R: Disaggregated Data from Surveys**, issued by World Health Organization, 2023.
 - **Research Ethics based on the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2: CORE 2022)**, issued by the Government of Canada, 2024.
 ---
 ### **Professional Qualifications**
 - Experienced in **quantitative data collection and analysis** (e.g., survey creation and analysis).
-- Experienced in **qualitative data collection and analysis** (e.g., community research, interviews, focus groups, ethnography).
-- Proficient in **statistical data analysis software**: R, SPSS.
+- Experienced in **statistical data analysis software**: R, SPSS.
+- Experienced in **data visualization and analysis** using `ggplot2`, R Markdown, and Quarto for creating reproducible reports and presentations.
+- Experienced in **version control and collaboration** using Git and GitHub.
+- Experienced in **LaTeX** for mathematical writing.
 ---

 ### **Language Proficiency**